 4) Include Image Alt Text

 Finally, you can get your images involved in SEO by making them readable for search engines.
 To do this, edit the images' alt text—basically a description of what's going on in the image (also another great place to sneak in some keywords).
+Just a few descriptive words help Google to understand what's going on in a photo, like "search engine optimization word cloud" for the feature image attached to this post.

 Some Final Words